Updated: Feb 23, 2022

 Unexpectedly, I made it.
 We came through with this crazy, unrecognized way of passing through challenges without breaking the family foundation.
 We kept our regular conversations with God (prayers).
 We stayed grateful and continued to support each other.
 Where there should have been argument, laughter swept in.
 In place of negativity came logic and calm thought.
 In our own way, we sang from the center of the prison.
 And, as usual, God came through with reward.
 He blessed us with unexpected moments, time after time; some when people went out of their way to show us surprising amounts of kindness.

 The last leg brought a surprise I’ll never forget, a trip to our previous city of residence.
 We made a stop at our old church where we heard a message that caused a few double takes.

 Let me back up just a bit.
-During the week before the visit to our old church, I had just been exploring one specific aspect of self control.
-My partner, Grace, and I had just spoken about how I’d been getting a specific spiritual message.
-That message was about how negativity was stopping me from connecting to positive energy.
-We'd just talked about how I had been attempting to work with positive energy and suspected that energy was never around when I was feeling negative.
+During the week before the visit to our old church, I had just been exploring one certain, specific aspect of self control.
+My wife (Grace) and I had just spoken about how I’d been getting a specific spiritual message.
+That message was about how negativity was stopping me from connecting to positive things.
+We'd just talked about how I had been attempting to work in the positive and suspected that energy was never around when I was feeling negative.

 So now back to the sermon at our old church.
 The series was about the fact that the spiritual realm exists, as do ghosts, demons, angels, etc. It was also about how to communicate with God.
 The specific subject for that night?
-It was about keeping the Holy Spirit within us, that divine, hard to define... energy.
+It was about keeping the Holy Spirit within us, that divine spirit of wisdom.